anuragtb/pdfcpu/encrypt/change_opw.md

 # Change Owner Password

 This command changes the password which is also known as the *set permissions password* or the *master password*.
+Have a look at some [examples](#examples).

 ## Usage